 What happens to my donation if the project fails to reach its funding target?

-If the project fails to reach its funding target within 100 days, the amount you have donated will be transferred back to you (minus third-party fees).
+If the project fails to reach its funding target within the project duration, the amount you have donated will be transferred back to you (minus third-party fees).
 Please note: If your payment was made by SMS, the amount will be transferred back to you via Paypal.